Bilorichenska coal mine: Ownership

 After the collapse of the Soviet Union, the mine belonged to the state-owned Luhanskvuhillya coal mining group.
 In 2001, the mine declared insolvency and the recapitalization process started.
 In 2002, the mine obtained a strategic partner, Valentin-Invest, a holding company of Ukrainian businessman Igor Martynenkov, who obtained the majority stake in the mine while the state-owned shares decreased to 25.83%.
 The recapitalization plan was approved by the court in 2007.
 This decision was annulled by the High Commercial Court of Ukraine in 2010.

 In 2012, the court decided to return the mine to state ownership.
 On 14 September 2012, the Ukrainian state took control of the mine by force.
 Some media sources link this action to the participation of Igor Martynenkov at the parliamentary election against the candidate of the Party of Regions.
+In 2014, pro-Russian separatists captured multiple towns in Luhansk Oblast, including Bilorichenskyi and the mine itself, annexing it into the pro-Russian, self-declared Lugansk People's Republic.
+Following the highly disputed 2022 annexation referendums in Russian-occupied Ukraine, Russia claimed the city and the mine as part of its territory.
+In 2024, former Ukrainian Minister of Revenue Oleksandr Klymenko, who had fled to Russia in 2014, folded the seized mine into his holding company, Rodina Industrial Group, leasing it from an LNR official.
+Later in 2025, the Russian state-owned Promsvyazbank (PSB) announced a commitment of 1.1 billion rubles in a modernisation loan at a preferential rate specific to occupied territories.

 Production safety

 At the mine territory, a rescue workers school was built, which later became the basis for the only mine rescue station in Ukraine.
 To reduce the danger of fire in the mine, the mine purchased 14 units of YUREK-6, which were used to equip the main and local conveyor lines with fire-fighting systems in 2004.